Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 ### Preparation

 **Glove Sterilization:**
 When sterilizing any equipment or filtering, sterile nitrile gloves must be used.
 Gloves directly from the box are not considered sterile.
-To sterilize, squirt 10% bleach solution from a squirt bottle onto new pair of gloves and rub hands together, then squirt with EtOH to get rid of bleach residue.
+To sterilize, squirt 10% bleach solution from a squirt bottle onto a new pair of gloves and rub hands together, then squirt with EtOH to get rid of bleach residue.
 Nitrile gloves should be worn at all times during the sterilization, sampling, filtering, preservation, and storage steps.

 **Bucket Sterilization:**

 1. Create a 10% bleach solution directly in a bucket (4-6 L).
 Seal the lid carefully and shake for 2-3 minutes.
 2. Empty the 10% bleach solution.
 Fill the carboy with 3-4 L of RO water and shake for 1-2 minutes.
-Repeat this RO wash step two more times (= 3 rinses in total)
+Repeat this RO wash step two more times (= 3 rinses in total).
 9. Once complete, close the bucket with a lid, label, and seal with tape.

 **Bottle Sterilization:**